8 perfect autumn pub walks in Hertfordshire

 Starting on East Street in the village of Lilley outside of Hitchin, this walk takes in some hills in the Chilterns Area of Outstanding Natural Beauty.
 Along East Street, take the Baulk bridleway on your right heading out of the village before going downhill towards the Kingshill Plantation which will be flourishing with autumnal colour.
 You could take a detour to visit Telegraph Hill for arresting views over Bedfordshire or continue along the Icknield Way.
 Walkers will pass Galley Hill with ancient excavated graves, before traversing back along Wardswood Lane to the village of Lilley.

-The pub: a kilometre from Lilley, in the neighbouring village of Great Offley, is The Red Lion pub, a freehouse surrounded by countryside that serves tasty hot food.
-Featuring unpretentious pub classics such as steak and ale pie or lamb shank in mint gravy, it’s the perfect spot for a hearty post-walk feed.
+The pub: A kilometre from Lilley, in the neighbouring village of Great Offley, is The Red Lion pub, a freehouse surrounded by countryside that has been described by one customer as a "lovely country pub with good food and a good atmosphere".
+Featuring unpretentious pub classics such as steak and ale pie or lamb shank in mint gravy, it's the perfect spot for a hearty post-walk refuel.

 Find full walk details here.